Public comment on ASIC's regulatory activities

 - there is a public interest in making such a statement.

-Normally, we will only make a public statement about regulatory actions:
+Unless the details of an investigation are otherwise made public, for example by a court, we will usually only make a public statement about regulatory actions:

 - in criminal proceedings – no earlier than at the time of the first court appearance by the accused